 The Staged Rollout activities performed by SA1 consolidated in PY2 and are now clearly perceived as EGI added value to the software provided by mainstream technology providers.
+The largest number of products was tested in PQ5 in preparation to the release of UMD 1.0 (81 tests in total resulting in 2 products rejected).
+This number was gradually reduced in the following quarters, as subsequent UMD updates only included a subset of products being updated.
 The number of participating Early Adopters has been progressively increasing to test a growing set of products from EMI, IGE and EGI-InSPIRE JRA1 (operational tools).
 Staged Rollout is a community effort currently contributed by 56 distributed teams.